adesprez/monitoring_scripts/README.md

-# monitoring_scripts
+# monitoring scripts

-Monitoring scripts that I use on a daily baisis, often to use with Hyperic or Nagios or as standalone
+Here are a collection of monitoring scripts that I use on my servers.
+Most of these scripts are usable with both Nagios and Hyperic, or just as standalone.